aprismatic/prismadb/docs/metasyntax-used.md

 # Metasyntax Used

-The following metasyntax will be used throughout the entire wiki:
+The following metasyntax will be used throughout the entire documentation:

 | Metasyntax          | Description                                                                                  |
 | ------------------- | -------------------------------------------------------------------------------------------- |